 Sometimes all you want to do is hop on a plane and go somewhere new.
-Sometimes all you want to do is sit on the sofa and binge watch movies.
-This list of 10 films will hopefully inspire you to want to do both!
+Sometimes all you want to do is sit on the sofa and binge-watch movies and sometimes that’s all you can do!
+This list of 10 wanderlust movies will hopefully inspire you to want to do both and allow you to travel without ever having to leave your home!

 There have been lots of Tomb Raiders over the years and all of them feature some real beauties of locations.
 There are jungles and deserts and tombs and oceans and cities to discover throughout the franchise that will make you want to get up and go explore.